 Drive Old Coast Road

-Note: Google Maps has the road as Coast Road, not Old Coast Road, but you will see it running between Bixby Creek Bridge and Andrew Molera State Park.
+Good to know: Google Maps has the road as Coast Road, not Old Coast Road, but you will see it on the map, running between Bixby Creek Bridge and Andrew Molera State Park.

 Tour Point Sur Light Station